 5.5 CONTROL POINT

 Is the area where the run begins.
 It is identified with coloured pegs as markers.
-This is the area where the handler and dog come under the control of the Judge and Steward.
+This is the area where the handler and dog come under the control of judge and steward.

 5.6 DROPPING GAME